 Sunday, May 4, 2019 | 12 – 2 PM

 Join us for a walk through the Niagara Escarpment Preserve in Lockport in search of spring wildflowers.
 Located on the Niagara Escarpment, this 36-acre property is part of the unique geological formation that is associated with unusual plants and ecological communities.
-The property is home to several interesting woodland plants and 10 acres of restored grassland habitat.
+The property is home to many interesting woodland plants and 10 acres of restored grassland habitat.

 Geology Walk at Kenneglenn & Mossy Point